SCIM, which stands for System for Cross-domain Identity Management, is a specification to add and remove users and groups using a standard protocol.

 Schemasdescribes the fields for each available resource type, including the data type and whether the field is mutable.

 These configuration endpoints are JSON.
-This means any SCIM client, or other program, can read these endpoints and determine if required features are present.
-This configuration can also be useful for determining what resources or attributes for said resources are available.
+This means any SCIM client, or other piece of software, can read these endpoints.
+They can then determine if required features are present.
+This configuration can also be useful for assessing what resources or attributes are available.

 - Will you be syncing data on a batch basis, a user-by-user basis or on a schedule?